flowtoolz/flowtoolz.github.io/_posts/2018-11-13-zen-in-the-art-of-software-architecture-introduction.md

 It's abstract but simple and pragmatic, and I've been using it for years now to understand and (re-)factor my projects.
 I feel it might actually draw parallels to some deeper truths beyond software, we'll see.

-In order to sort out, delineate and nail down my learnings, I wrote this book.
+In order to sort out, delineate and nail down my learnings, I'm writing this book.
 Also, the presented thought framework could be interesting to other people in the periphery of software development.
 I've put much work into it because it offers a perspective that I had greatly missed in the field.

 My approach is systematic.
 However, I won't rattle down a longwinded proof and reference list for every statement I make.
 It's not an academic text.
 I don't have time for that, and neither have you.
 For the sake of brevity and practical value, let's focus on the essential line of reasoning.
 I'll sound opinionated, and you'll stay motivated.
 More fun for both of us :)